 The Harry Giese Centre was renamed Carpentaria Disability Services in 1996 and continued to provide specialised Early Intervention, Respite, Service Coordination and Adult Services.

-In 2017, the organisation rebranded to be known as Carpentaria and continues to deliver innovative and flexible services to empower people to thrive and live a great life, through Allied Health Therapy Services for children, adolescents and adults, Supported Independent Living, Adult Day Program, Short Term Accommodation and Support Coordination programs.
+In 2017, the organisation rebranded to be known as Carpentaria and continues to deliver innovative and flexible services to empower people to thrive and live a great life, through Allied Health Therapy Services for children, adolescents and adults, Supported Independent Living, Adult Day Program and Short Term Accommodation programs.